Nukit FilterBoxBuilder

 Mounting the fans

 • Position fans to pull air through the filter and exhaust out the fan openings.
-Check the arrow on the fan hub or hold a small piece of tissue paper in front of the fan to see which way it it blowing
+Check the arrow on the fan hub or hold a small piece of tissue paper in front of the fan to see which way it is blowing

 • Use the four fan-screw holes per fan.
 Self-tapping fan screws bite directly into the plastic body of the fan.
 Alternatively, you can use bolts, or pull-through rubber fasteners.